Two Russians and one Ukrainian guilty of downing Flight MH17

 Moscow denies any involvement or responsibility for MH17’s downing and in 2014 it also denied any presence in Ukraine.

-In a briefing in Moscow on Thursday, Deputy Foreign Ministry Spokesman Ivan Nechaev told reporters the government would examine the court’s findings.
+In a briefing in Moscow on Thursday, Deputy Foreign Ministry Spokesman Ivan Nechaev said the government would examine the court’s findings.

 “We will study this decision because in all these issues, every nuance matters,” he said.